3M Stock Remains an Attractive Defensive Play

 Between 2018 and 2019, its sales dipped from $32.8 billion to $32.1 billion.
 In the same time frame, its net income dropped from $5.4 billion to $4.6 billion.
 Clearly, the company needs to get back on the growth train.
 But, given the current enviornment, don’t expect this to happen anytime soon.

 So, with minimal catalysts and a fair, but not a low, valuation, why should investors buy 3M stock today?
 Simply put, they could take advantage of a likely future flight-to-safety trend.
-InvestorPlace’s Laura Hoy recently included it in a list of stocks that could endure during a bear market.
+InvestorPlace’s Josh Enomoto recently included it in a list of stocks to buy to weather the recession.
 It short, stocks like this one could perform well, whether the economy quickly rebounds or not post-coronavirus.

 Add in the stock’s strong dividend (see below), and the shares offer investors a lot.